Azerbaijan–China relations: 1992-2000

-On April 2, 1992, Diplomatic relations between China and Azerbaijan were established.
-There are strong diplomatic and cultural ties between the two countries.
+After the disintegration of the Soviet Union, Azerbaijan became independent.
+The two countries established diplomatic relations on April 2, 1992, and China established the Chinese Embassy in Azerbaijan in August of the same year.
+From March 7 to 10, 1994, Azerbaijani President Heydar Aliyev visited China.
+The two sides signed eight documents, including the "Joint Statement on the Foundations of Sino-Azerbaijani Friendly Relations".
+During the visit, President Aliyev held talks with Chinese leader Jiang Zemin and Chinese Premier Li Peng, and exchanged views on bilateral political, economic and trade relations, the Nagorno-Karabakh conflict and other major international issues.

 On March 7–10, 1994, President of Azerbaijan Heydar Aliyev made a work trip to the People's Republic of China.
-He has met with the Chairman of the People's Republic of China, Jiang Jemin, and Prime Minister Li Peng.
+He has met with the General Secretary of the Chinese Communist Party, Jiang Zemin, and Premier of China Li Peng.
 8 agreements were signed between the two countries during the visit.
 At the meeting, leaders signed a joint statement on the basis of improving the friendly ties between the PRC and Azerbaijan.
 Several agreements on opening the air route between the two countries, cooperation in the scientific, technical, cultural, medical sphere, television, and tourism fields have also been signed.

-On March 8, Heydar Aliyev met with the Prime Minister of the State Council of the People's Republic of China Li Pen.
+On March 8, Heydar Aliyev met with the Premier of the People's Republic of China Li Peng.

 In addition to political relations, there are also cultural relations between the two eastern countries.
 According to the agreement on cultural cooperation signed between Azerbaijan and China, an exhibition of works by famous Azerbaijani artist Sattar Bahlulzade was opened at Beijing International Exhibition Center on April 12–21, 1995.

 April 17–18, 1996, Deputy Prime Minister of the People's Republic of China Jiang Jemin visited Azerbaijan and met with Heydar Aliyev.

 August From 27 to 30, 1997, the delegation headed by Deputy Chairman of the People's Representatives Assembly of the PRC Van Bintsyan paid a visit to Azerbaijan.
 During the visit, meetings on strengthening economic cooperation between the two countries, further development of relations between the parliaments of Azerbaijan and China were held.
 The Chinese People's Assembly delegation provided $60,000 in technical assistance to the parliament.